moebiussurfing/ofxSurfingImGui/README.md

 ## 5. NODES [WIP]

-These are testing projects with nodes/graph/patching.
+These are testing [projects](https://github.com/ocornut/imgui/issues/306) with nodes/graph/patching.
 My target is to build a simple engine to patch between **ofParameters**.
 **For example**: _A simple patch-bay to route some values from an audio analyzer to the scene ofParameters._
-(Some ImGui/Nodes projects: https://github.com/ocornut/imgui/issues/306)

 <details>
   <summary>5_1_ImNodes_Nelarius</summary>